Deadpool (film): Writing

 Reese and Wernick wrote a draft of the script every year for six years before completing the film, with around 70 percent of the first draft ending up in the final film.
 Reese described Reynolds as "the keeper of the Deadpool flame for many years ... if we ever do something that is off the Deadpool path, or if it doesn't feel like Deadpool, he catches it."
 The writers did not want the film to be an origin story, but Reynolds disagreed.
 They settled on a "modern" Deadpool story as well as the origin story connected by Deadpool's narration and fourth wall breaking.
 This helped to balance the darker origin story with the cartoon-like Deadpool scenes.
 It also allowed the opening fight sequence to be extended through the first half of the film (with the origin story told throughout), saving money on additional fight scenes.
 This fight sequence labeled the "Twelve Bullets Fight" reimagines the original test footage.
 Once the origin story is told, Deadpool uses a "fast-forward button" to return the audience to the present day.

 In October 2014, Kinberg confirmed that Deadpool would be set in the same shared universe as the X-Men films, but would "stand independently".
 The writers wanted a traditional X-Man in the film as a foil to Deadpool and felt Colossus was a character who had not been explored much in previous films.
 Miller wanted "more superhero stuff", instead of "just Deadpool and a lot of guns".
-The character Negasonic Teenage Warhead was added as a trainee X-Man mentored by Colossus.
+The character Negasonic Teenage Warhead was added as a trainee X-Men mentored by Colossus.
 She was chosen for her name from the list of comic characters available for use by Fox.
 The characters Garrison Kane, Wyre and Sluggo were included in the script at one point, but ultimately removed for budgetary reasons.
 These villains were replaced by a single character, Angel Dust.
 Cannonball, Emrys Killebrew, Patch and Tar Baby were also considered.
-The Cable character was also set to appear, but was eventually pushed to a potential sequel so this film could "get Deadpool on his feet" first.
+The character Cable was also set to appear, but was eventually pushed to a potential sequel so this film could "get Deadpool on his feet" first.